 Four years after it was completed, the University-Southwest district plan still hasn’t been acted upon by Councilwoman Jannie Blackwell.
 But active community groups in Cedar Park, Spruce Hill and Garden Court are pressing for remapping and the commission says that the process is in progress there.
 Similarly Blackwell remapped Mantua at the prompting of a coalition of community organizations , convincing her, after years of pressure, to downzone their neighborhood as a check on student housing.
 But she only acted after Drexel University and Brandywine Realty Trust added their weight to the lobbying press as part of a larger effort to gain local neighborhood support for the Schuylkill Yards development.

-Similarly, Kenyatta Johnson has long demurred from acting on remapping proposals in his district, but community leaders West Passyunk are now pushing for zoning changes and the Planning Commission confirms the remapping process has begun.
+Similarly, Kenyatta Johnson has long demurred from acting on remapping proposals in his district, but community leaders in West Passyunk are now pushing for zoning changes and the Planning Commission confirms the remapping process has begun.

 Still, Squilla says he will soon enact the zoning updates .
 Both the South 7th Street and Passyunk Square civic associations are beginning their remapping processes, partly because development pressure is moving southward.